 As long as there are parties, industry events, and networking opportunities, there will be business cards.
 And it's important that yours isn't thrown to the bottom of the pile because of a lackluster design.

-Whether you work at a bigwig agency or as a freelancer, your business card should make a memorable first impression
+Whether you work at a bigwig agency or as a freelancer, your business card should make a memorable first impression.

-16 Inspiring Business Card Design Examples
+19 of the Best Business Card Design Examples

 Featuring a botanical illustration of tropical blooms and a clean sans-serif font, these business cards from Aurora certainly make a stylish first impression.
 The South African studio specializes in whimsical artwork and design, so it's fitting that their business cards reflect their unique skill set.
 The cards were designed in-house and include gold embossed details.